kbunel/FileAnalyzer/README.md

-FileAnalyzer is a tool to get informations about files in your Symfony project with informations
+FileAnalyzer is a tool to get information from files in your Symfony project

 Installation
 ============